nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 Now when you press Control+NVDA+1, NVDA will say, "Hello", and when you press Control+NVDA+2, NVDA will say, "Good bye."
 This is the basic code on receiving commands and sending messages.

+### Example 3: script information using script decorator

+As we have seen with an example above, script decorator can be used to assign gestures to scripts easily.
+But script decorator can do more than assign gestures: it can be used to provide additional information such as input help message for a script.

+In addition to the modified example 2, the below example will add input help message for both scripts, along with letting Control+NVDA+3 to let NVDA say "good bye".

+	# An example fragment for script decorator usage from a global plugin.
+	import ui
+	from scriptHandler import script

+	@script(
+		description="Says Hello",
+		gesture="kb:control+NVDA+1"
+	)
+	def script_sayHello(self, gesture):
+		ui.message("Hello!")

+	@script(
+		description="Says good bye",
+		gestures=["kb:Control+NVDA+2", "kb:Control+NVDA+3"]
+	)
+	def script_sayGoodBye(self, gesture):
+		ui.message("Good Bye!")

+#### Script decorator arguments

+You can pass in the following information about a script to script decorator:

+* description: short description about a script.
+This will be presented in input help mode and in input gestures dialog.
+* category: the category associated with this script, used to group the script under an appropriate category in input gestures dialog.
+* gesture: a single gesture bound to the script.
+* gestures: a list of gestures bound to this script.

-### Example 3: Scripts for specific objects
+### Example 4: Scripts for specific objects

 As in specialist objects above, scripts can be assigned to certain objects by specifying gestures dictionary for this particular object.
-Here is an example from an app module which defines scripts for main window of a media player program:
+Here is an example from an app module which defines scripts for main window of a media player program, defined using script decorator:

 	# Scripts for objects for a program.
 	from NVDAObjects.IAccessible import IAccessible
+	from scriptHandler import script

 	class Player(IAccessible)

+		@script(gesture="kb:NVDA+T")
 		def script_saySongName(self, gesture):
 			ui.message(self.songTitle_) #Suppose if that variable has been defined.

-		__gestures={
-			"kb:NVDA+T":"saySongTitle"
-		}

 	# And in the main app module:
 	def chooseNVDAObjectOverlayClasses(self, obj, clsList):